Defined by the ABS as an 'always on' internet connection with an access speed equal to or greater than 256kbps.

-- Marketing methods - New or significantly improved design, packaging, placement, pricing, promotion or sales method aimed to increase the appeal of goods or services of a business or to enter new markets.
+Marketing methods - New or significantly improved design, packaging or sales methods aimed to increase the appeal of goods or services of a business or to enter new markets.

-Web presence includes a website, home page or presence on another entity's website.
+Web presence includes a website, home page or, in the case of a presence on another entity's website, is included providing the business has substantial control over the content.
 A website or home page is an electronic document that is accessed via a unique address on the World Wide Web.
 The document provides information in a textual, graphical or multimedia format.
-Web presence excludes on-line listings or directories.
+Web presence excludes on-line listings, directories, or a social media presence.